310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% bubble Kaoru %}
 Anzu-chaaan, over here, over here~♪

-You really came, I’m so happy.
-Previously, you’d just ignore me completely.
+You really came, I’m so happy!
+You’d just ignore me completely in the past.

 You aren’t that wary of me now… I wonder if it’s okay to think of it as us getting closer.

 I’m so happy!
 I’ll make you have lots of fun today!
-I’ll show you my serious side~♪
+I’ll show you how I really am when I’m serious~♪

-What a shame though~ You’re in your school uniform.
-It’s our long-awaited date, so I feel like it’d be okay if you wore some fancy clothes.
+What a shame, though~ You’re in your school uniform.
+It’s our long-awaited date, so I feel like it would’ve been nice if you wore some fancy clothes.

 Hmm… You were working at school the whole time, so you immediately came here in your school uniform.

 “Also, this isn’t a date”?
-Yep yep, I know~♪
+Yep, yep, I know~♪

 But it’s fine to indulge in my happy dream of going on a date with you, right?

-It might be good if we find some nice clothes for you to wear before we go to the aquarium, yeah?
+It might be good if we find some nice clothes for you before we go to the aquarium, yeah?

-Leave it all to me~ I'll make you the most charming girl in the world!
+Leave it all to me~ I'll make you the most charming girl in the whole world!

-Now give me your hand, princess!
-I've been waiting for this~ Aah, it feels like today is going to be the most wonderful day ever…☆
+Now, give me your hand, princess!
+I've been waiting for this~ Ahh, today feels like it's going to be the most wonderful day ever…☆
 {% endbubble %}

 {% img /img/es/eventstory/aquarium/aquarium1_3.jpg %}

 {% bubble Souma %}
-Get any closer to Anzu-dono and I will tear you down by the throat.
+Move any closer to Anzu-dono and I will tear you down by the throat.
 {% endbubble %}

 {% bubble Kaoru %}
-Huuuh?
+…Huuh\~?
 Am I seeing things\~?
 There’s a samurai getting in the way of the perfect couple from a shoujo manga for some reason\~?

 No one called for you, so can you leave?
 Shoo, shoo!
 {% endbubble %}

 {% bubble Souma %}
 I do not mind.
-But before doing so, I will eliminate you before you can do any harm to Anzu-dono.
+But before doing so, I will eliminate you before you can cause any harm to Anzu-dono.
 {% endbubble %}

 {% bubble Kaoru %}